Best Apps to Practice Japanese Speaking (2026)

 - it gives you a clearer route from "I studied" to "I actually spoke"

-italki: Best for Live Human Correction
+italki: Best Complement for Scheduled Human Instruction

 Best for: